-The results are in, and for PC sales they are neither good, nor bad – but ugly!
+The results are in, and for PC sales they are neither good nor bad – but ugly!
 The pundits are out to find a scapegoat – and the most convenient scapegoat at the moment is Microsoft.
+The PC sales Debacle.

 There is no doubt Microsoft is partly to blame for the debacle.
 I am no fan of Microsoft’s ketchup strategy (constantly throwing money to catch-up with the successful rivals).
 On top of it the company itself admits that “The world is changing and changing fast, and frankly we also didn’t get everything we dreamed of done in the first release,” of Windows 8.
 The report quoted above goes on to say: